BibleGet-I-O/bibleget-wordpress/readme.txt

   * “;” same as English notation

 Either notation can be used, however they cannot be mixed within the same query.

+MLA style notation (which uses a “.” dot as the chapter verse separator, and only supports verse ranges, not non-consecutive verses) is not supported.

 At least the first query (of a series of queries chained by a semi-colon) must indicate the name of the book to quote from; the name of the book can be written in full in more than 20 different languages, or written using the abbreviated form.
 See the page [List of Book Abbreviations](https://www.bibleget.io/how-it-works/list-of-book-abbreviations/ "List of Book Abbreviations").